 The conference will end on Friday evening, 4 October, with a catered social event held at the Royal Society of Victoria’s Heritage building, where esteemed Australian palaeontologist John Long will give an informal talk on the significance of Australia’s fossil record in reconstructing the history of vertebrate life.

-If you wish to present a 10-15 minute talk, please submit your abstract to Christy Hipsley at [email protected] by 30 June 2019.
+If you wish to present a talk, please submit your abstract to Christy Hipsley at [email protected].

 Professor Michael Coates, University of Chicago, USA